School of Design

 View Textile & Surface Design

-Jewellery & Metalwork embraces a number of different creative practices, students are supported to develop individual craft and design skills which will allow them to realise their ideas in appropriate media.
+Jewellery & Objects embraces a number of different creative practices, students are supported to develop individual craft and design skills which will allow them to realise their ideas in appropriate media.